-Export performance can be measured based on various organizational levels such as firm, country, market, export venture portfolio, and product line (see Diamantopoulos and Kakkos, 2007; Morgan et al., 2004).
-Despite these different levels, reviews of the literature show that studies have tended to use the firm as their level of analysis (see Hult et al., 2008; Katsikeas et al., 2000; Sousa, 2004).
-Some researchers argue that, while considering other levels may seem reasonable for larger organizations, the firm level is particularly relevant for SMEs, on the basis that their smaller size of operations means that other sub-levels may not provide meaningful insight into the firm's performance (Matthyssens and Pauwels, 1996; Oliveira and Cadogan, 2018).
+Export performance can be measured on the basis of various organizational levels such as firm, country, market, export venture portfolio, and product line (see Diamantopoulos and Kakkos 2007; Morgan, Kaleka, and Katsikeas 2004).
+Despite these different levels, reviews of the literature show that studies have tended to use the firm as their level of analysis (see Hult et al. 2008; Katsikeas, Leonidou, and Morgan 2000; Sousa 2004).
+Some researchers argue that although considering other levels may seem reasonable for larger organizations, the firm level is particularly relevant for SMEs, on the basis that their smaller size of operations means that other sublevels may not provide meaningful insight into the firm's performance (Matthyssens and Pauwels 1996; Oliveira and Cadogan 2018).
 For example, Styles (1998, p.
-27) argues that SMEs tend to use an aggregated evaluation at the firm level because "smaller firms are less able to isolate the performance of a specific export venture from total export performance, or even total firm performance".
-In contrast to this dominant view, some studies advocate for using more fine-grained levels of analysis such as export venture (Matthyssens and Pauwels, 1996; Morgan et al., 2004) or product-market export venture (Cavusgil and Zou, 1994).
+27) argues that SMEs tend to use an aggregated evaluation at the firm level because "smaller firms are less able to isolate the performance of a specific export venture from total export performance, or even total firm performance."
+In contrast to this dominant view, some studies advocate for using more fine-grained levels of analysis such as export venture (Matthyssens and Pauwels 1996; Morgan, Kaleka, and Katsikeas 2004) or product-market export venture (Cavusgil and Zou 1994).